mwatt/rails/guides/source/testing.md

   test "should get index" do
     get :index
     assert_response :success
-    assert_not_nil assigns(:articles)
   end
 end
 ```

-In the `test_should_get_index` test, Rails simulates a request on the action called `index`, making sure the request was successful and also ensuring that it assigns a valid `articles` instance variable.
+In the `test_should_get_index` test, Rails simulates a request on the action called `index`, making sure the request was successful.

 The `get` method kicks off the web request and populates the results into the response.
 It accepts 4 arguments: